-First, get in touch with a Council-approved installer.
+First, get in touch with an NPDC-approved installer.

-The installer will assess your home free of charge and provide options to fit insulation, clean energy or water heating products.
-You may wish to get more than one quote.
+The installer will assess your home free of charge and provide options for the improvements you want.
+You can get more than one quote.

-They will outline the funding options available to you, either through EECA, your bank or our Home Energy Scheme.
+They will outline your funding options, either through EECA, your bank or our Home Energy Scheme.

-If you select our Home Energy Scheme you will need to complete and sign the application form, agreement and checklist, and provide the required additional information (e.g. quotes, product specification, fees etc).
+If you select our Home Energy Scheme, you will need to complete and sign the application form, agreement and checklist, and provide the required information, such as quotes, product specification and fees.

 What happens next?

-- If you choose to apply for financial assistance via our VTR scheme, complete and return the signed application form and agreement with the checklist.
-Please also provide all required additional information and documentation such as the service provider’s quote, the product specification (not required for insulation) and the $200 administration fee.
+- If you apply for a Home Energy Scheme loan, complete and return the signed application form and agreement with the checklist.
+Please provide all the required additional information and documentation such as the service provider’s quote and the product specification (not required for insulation).

 - If your rates are up to date and you meet all other eligibility criteria, we will approve your application and confirm the amount that will be added to your rates.